The Levite & the Concubine

 The Benjamites faced near extinction in Judges 19-21.
 The event in question echoes similar events found in the book of Genesis involving Sodom and Gomorrah.

-over the tribe of Benjamin, and the Benjamites were nearly exterminated as a result.
+The men of Benjamin involved in this episode left a black mark on the tribe's history.
+The 12 tribes of Israel erupted into a civil war over the tribe of Benjamin, and the Benjamites were nearly exterminated as a result.

 Joshua 19:1 begins the narrative.

 "Now it came about in those days, when there was no king in Israel, that there was a certain Levite staying in the remote part of the hill country of Ephraim, who took a concubine for himself from Bethlehem in Judah."

 The first thing one gathers from this passage is the spiritual state of Israel.
 Levites are supposed to separate themselves from the lusts and desires of the normal Israelite.
 The Levites were the priestly class, and marriage concerning a Levite was stringent as to what type of priest may marry, and what type of woman that particular priest may marry.
 As is the case with everything in regards to the Law, there are many regulations and restrictions.

 At this point in Israel's history it would seem there was no law of the land.
 Men were more or less on their own for protection and security.
 Scripture makes it plain there was "no king in Israel", and no judge is mentioned in this passage.
 The passage itself exhibits a high degree of lawlessness on the part of the tribe of Benjamin and others involved.
 Verse two lends insight into the nature of the marriage between the Levite and his concubine/wife.